ICT & Computing

 Our Key Stage 3 curriculum provides challenges and new experiences for students in Computing and Digital Literacy, regardless of their prior knowledge of using computers.
-Topics covered in Years 7 to 9 include; E-safety, web design, programming using Scratch and Python, hardware and number systems, programming using the BBC Microbit technology and Lego and flow diagrams using Flowol.
+Topics covered in Years 7 to 9 include; E-safety, working with Microsoft Office, computing number systems, algorithms, app design, programming using Scratch, VexCode VR and Python, hardware and software, and flow diagrams using Flowol.

 Although the Key Stage 3 curriculum has a strong practical element, the focus on theory has increased due to national changes to Key Stage 4.
 Students’ Literacy skills in ICT & Computing are developed with attention to accurate use of vocabulary and extended writing answers to problems.
 They are taught to think logically, sequentially and systematically to write programmes and codes for a variety of real-life scenarios.
 They also have to develop an ability to find errors in codes that are already written.

 'The ICT & Computing team are enthusiastic about technology and sharing their curiosity in the digital world around us.'
 Mr Yeomans

 There are 2 courses available for students to choose as an option in Key Stage 4.
 GCSE Computer Science and BTEC Level 1/Level 2 Tech Award in Digital Information Technology.